sbam-tools/notes/README.md

 ## Use it on your own!

-If you want to use it in your own network, do it!
+If you want to use it on your own, do it!

 You can clone this project and customize the stack options to deploy your own frontend application.